deepshamenghani/guess-the-slang/README.md

 Same button name in other games would conflate two different things.

 **Decision:**
-- **Skip** (pre-turn, host only): "I don't like this word for this player."
+- **Skip** (pre-turn, host only): "I don't like this word for this game."
 Swaps the slang for a NEW word; same player's turn.
 - **Pass** (during turn): "This player couldn't guess it."
 Same slang word goes to the NEXT player.

 These are different turn-management actions.
 Conflating them would make the game feel arbitrary.